MantasPauliukonis/survival-clicker2-proposal/README.md

 While game will have a death where player looses progress, this mechanic will be merged with prestige system.
 Player comes back with reincarnation points that he will be able to add to his starting organs.

 There are two ways that I'm thinking this:
-* Upon death player chooses a scenario based on the points he's got
+* Upon death player chooses a scenario (of his next life) based on the points he's got
-* Player restarts and after some time game offers a "dramatic life incidents" that will make use of those reincarnation points
+* Player restarts and after some time game offers a "dramatic life accidents" that will make use of those reincarnation points

 ## Offline progress